Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 Add Visual Interest to Plain Spaces

-They introduce shadow lines, layers and articulation breathing design interest into blank, boring spaces lacking in texture or detail.
+They introduce shadow lines, layers, and articulation, breathing design interest into blank, boring spaces lacking in texture or detail.

 Showcase Collections